 How can we take photographs of people while treating them with dignity — not as if they’re animals in a zoo — while also portraying their need to people back home?

 Here are five ways in which Compassion photographers strive to take great photos of kids — and some tips for sponsors who get the chance to visit their sponsored children.
+(Special thanks to Jeff Arnold for his photography expertise and photos.)

 - A good photo starts with relationship.